Warning Signs of Nursing Home Abuse

-Personal care facilities in the United States provide long-term care for elderly residents who should have the best care and be respected.
+Personal care facilities in the United States provide long-term care for elderly residents who need to have the best care available.
 Instead one of the concerns that are proven out is nursing home abuse.
 This can fall into two categories both that result in mistreatment of the elderly resident, which can affect their health and quality of life.
-Although generally not though of in this way — there is a difference between abuse and neglect and we will cover the differences.
+Although generally not thought of in this way — there is a difference between abuse and neglect and we will cover the differences.

 Types of Elder Abuse

 Abuse: This involves rash treatment that can result in injury, intimidation, punishment that can cause pain or mental anguish.
 This is a type of treatment that can also include unreasonable confinement.

 - Assault and battery including slapping, pushing, pinching, shaking, beating, or kicking.

 - Use of chemical or psychotropic medications as a method of restraint.

 - Sexual assault or battery can include rape or other forms of sexual assault.

 Neglect: This is another type of abuse that whether intentional or not is the failure to provide the senior with the proper care and services necessary for their personal care.
 This is covered in-depth when becoming a nurse.
 It may include proper medical care, failure to keep the patient free from pain or cause senior anxiety.

 - Lack of proper medical care for existing medical problems or new medical issues.